203 SCHOOL LEAVER DATA - STUDENT

 Reporting Requirements

+Leavers and graduates are reported with different combinations of records depending on their status in the prior and current school years.
 The chart below indicates the coding required for students in grades 7-12 based on prior year and current year student enrollment data.
-References to the code on the 101 Student - Demographic record are for AS-OF-STATUS-CODE.
+Refer to the 101 Student Demographic record for detailed requirements related to the AS-OF-STATUS-CODE.

-Coding Required for Prior Year and Current Year Student Enrollment Statuses for grades 7-12.
+Leaver Reporting Requirements Based on Prior Year and Current Year Student Enrollment Statuses for Students in Grades 7-12

-Coding Required for Prior Year and Current Year Student Enrollment Statuses for grades 7-12.
+Leaver Reporting Requirements Based on Prior Year and Current Year Student Enrollment Statuses for Students in Grades 7-12

-Enrolled in the district in grades 7-12 at some point
+Enrolled in the district at some point in prior school year

 Enrolled in the district in current year